Downtown Planning

 • In reviewing the selection of proposed options to vote on for usage of the Target property, I'd like to see a youth community center pulled out of the 'other' category and see if it gets the same attention as a public market.
 Also, I'd like to see what all is contained in the 'other' category.
 Thank you.

-Laura Belcher Schanzenbach asked almost 2 years ago
+Laura Belcher Schanzenbach asked over 2 years ago

 Hi Laura, thank you for the question!
 We are planning to sunset this survey sometime around the second week of June.
 An outline of the responses will be posted for public review on the Downtown Planning project page containing a more detailed summary of the “other” responses shortly after.